Trimethylaminuria

 Trimethylaminuria (TMAU), also known as fish odor syndrome or fish malodor syndrome, is a rare metabolic disorder that causes a defect in the normal production of an enzyme named flavin-containing monooxygenase 3 (FMO3).
-When FMO3 is not working correctly or if not enough enzyme is produced, the body loses the ability to properly convert the fishy-smelling chemical trimethylamine (TMA) from precursor compounds in food digestion into trimethylamine oxide (TMAO), through a process called N-oxidation.
+When FMO3 is not working correctly or if not enough enzyme is produced, the body loses the ability to properly convert the rotting fish-smelling chemical trimethylamine (TMA) from precursor compounds in food digestion into trimethylamine oxide (TMAO), through a process called N-oxidation.

-Trimethylamine then builds up and is released in the person's sweat, urine, and breath, giving off a fishy odor.
+Trimethylamine can temporarily build up in the bloodstream and is released in the person's urine, sweat, and breath, giving off a rotten fish odor.
 Primary trimethylaminuria is caused by genetic mutations that affect the FMO3 function of the liver.
 Symptoms matching TMAU can also occur when there is no genetic cause, yet excessive TMA is excreted - this has been described as secondary trimethylaminuria (TMAU2).

 Symptoms and signs

 Trimethylamine is most noticeable in urine, as it is captured, concentrated, and released in intervals.
 Fishy-smelling urine is a primary identifying symptom in infant children (trimethylaminuria literally meaning "trimethylamine in urine").

-Trimethylamine is also released in a person's sweat, reproductive fluids, and breath, and can give off a fishy odor when the concentration of trimethylamine is high enough to be detected.
+Trimethylamine is also released in a person's sweat, sexual fluids, and breath, and can give off a rotten fish odor when the concentration of trimethylamine is high enough to be detected.
 The intensity of the smell is directly correlated with the concentration of trimethylamine in the bloodstream.

-People with TMAU may have an intermittent fish-like body odor, depending on diet and the severity of their FM03 mutation.
+People with TMAU may have an intermittent rotten fish-like body odor, depending on diet and the severity of their FM03 mutation.
 In a 2011 study by Wise and colleagues of 115 positively identified TMAU subjects, after a choline challenge load test (intentionally ingesting a TMA precursor), only 10% expressed a smell at a social distance.
 In a fasted state (12 hours), 0% had a smell detectable at a social distance, and only 5% had some minor malodour at an intimate distance.
 These findings suggested that those who produced an odour had a more severe form of FMO3 impairment.

 Smell events are often sporadic and episodic in nature (based on diet over the previous 24 hours), making it often difficult to diagnose by smell alone.
 Some people with trimethylaminuria report having a strong odor all the time, but there has not been any evidence apart from self-reported symptoms that this is the case.

 Individuals with this condition do not have any physical symptoms, and they typically appear healthy.

 For unknown reasons, the condition seems more common in women than in men.
 Scientists suspect that such female sex hormones as progesterone and estrogen aggravate the condition.
 According to several reports, the condition worsens around puberty.
 In women, symptoms may worsen just before and during menstrual periods, after taking oral contraceptives, and around menopause.